glenjarvis/github-commit-status/README.rst

 some basic information:

 1. The name of the GitHub repository which has your Pull Request

-2. The commit SHA that is updated (e.g., the last commit  in a pull request)
+2. The commit SHA that is to be updated (e.g., the last commit  in a pull request)

 3. The desired status of the commit:
     - "success" (GitHub displays a green checkmark)
     - "pending" (GitHub displays a yellow circle)
     - "error" or "failure" (GitHub displays a red 'X')

 4. Description (e.g., "You know you can change this, right?" was the description used in the example above)

 5. Authorization token.
 This will allow the command to act like you.
    Instructions on how to create this token follow.